All Episodes

 Were you able to understand that?

-Uh I d and I watched a video.
+I watched a video.

-The Yes We Can Manual.
+The Yes We Can manual.

-I did not uh see any of that.
+I did not see any of that.

 Nations all joined as one.

-Sing for joy, sing abundant Peace, courage, justice, hope, peace, love, hope, change, change.
+Sing for joy, sing abundant peace, courage, justice, hope, peace, love, hope, change, change.

 Kids five to twelve.

-Little crumb crunchers, skulls full of mush being polluted and perverted by a bunch of Hollywood pro-Obamaite liberals.
+Little crumb crunchers, skulls full of mush, being polluted and perverted by a bunch of Hollywood pro-Obamaite liberals.

 All right, let's go to the phones.